uom-cse-realitix/distributed-file-search/README.md

 2. Provide the configurations to the `configuration.yaml`.
 3. Build the project using `mvn clean install -DskipTests`.
 Note that I've included a plugin which copies an instance of `configuration.yaml` to `filesearch/target`.
 3. Run the `.jar` file generated in `filesearch/target` using `java -jar filesearch-1.0-SNAPSHOT.jar server configuration.yaml`.
 To run multiple instances, simply change the ports (specially the HTTP port specified as `server`) in `configuration.yaml`.
 4. Observe the BootstrapServer console and consoles of each node (pay attention to console outputs.
 The response messages are logged.
-Check for the log message below for an instance)  by registering multiple nodes.

 `configuration.yaml` file is shown below.